-NOTES:

-The total dollars of "Nonqualified Moving Expenses" will be processed through the payroll system with applicable taxes withheld and corresponding employer benefits paid.
-The total payment amount will pass through labor distribution and post to the agency's Operating Expense category.
-The system will generate a State warrant for the net amount payable to the employee.

-Appendix B: IRS Time, Distance & Related to Work Tests
+Appendix B: Time, Distance & Related to Work Tests

-To qualify for State real estate relocation assistance, the employee shall meet the distance test in accordance with the Internal Revenue Service (Publication 521, “Who Can Deduct Moving Expenses”).
+To qualify for State real estate relocation assistance, the employee shall meet the following tests.
 Explanations below are not all inclusive.
-Please contact your tax advisor or the State Controller’s Office, at 334-2394 for further assistance.
+Please contact your tax advisor or the State Controller’s Office, at 334-3100 or brdexam@sco.idaho.gov for further assistance.

 Time Test